AstyCX/xjobsidian/README.md

 ```
 Creates a note **<title>** in $HOME/<yourpath>/<notes_folder>/<folder>

-If called without params, would ask for the params in the terminal
+If called without params, asks for the params in the terminal
 ```sh
 xjobsidian
 ```